FStarLang/FStar/pulse/share/steel/examples/pulse/by-example/PulseByExample.md

 The interesting piece is the loop invariant in lines X-X.
 A loop invariant is true before entering the loop, after each loop iteration, and upon exiting the loop.
 In other words, it is an aptly-named *invariant* of the program.
-If the loop invariant is cleverly crafted, it should help prove the postcondition of the program.

 Let's examine the loop invariant in `max`.
 The syntax `invariant` sets up the loop invariant, and the variable `b` declares the name of the loop condition.